JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpEffect Class.md

 The `GpEffect` class serves as a base class for eleven classes that you can use to apply effects and adjustments to bitmaps.

-To apply and effect to a bitmap, create an instance of one of the descendants of the `CGpEffect` class, and pass the address of that descendant to the **DrawImage** method of the CGGraphics class or to the **ApplyEffect** method of the **CGpBitmal** class.
+To apply and effect to a bitmap, create an instance of one of the descendants of the `CGpEffect` class, and pass the address of that descendant to the **DrawImage** method of the CGGraphics class or to the **ApplyEffect** method of the **CGpBitmap** class.

 **Inherits from**: CGpBase.<br>
 **Include file**: CGpEffect.inc.